 Use Hot Water

 After allowing the garment to sit for 5 to 7 minutes, it's time to wash it out.
 You need to use the hottest water safe for the fabric to really make sure that the oily stain comes out completely.
 Check your fabric type, and pick the hottest water that it can tolerate.
-Keep rinsing until the detergent and the stain are fully removed.
+Keep rinsing until the detergent and the stain is fully removed.

 Oil-based stains have a history of leaving a faint hint of discoloration that isn't visible until the clothing is dry.
 Allowing it to air dry will allow you to see if the stain remains without setting the stain forever in the clothes dryer.
 If the stain does remain, it's time to repeat the steps above or give up.
 Once you have completely removed the stain or given up, the clothing is safe to be machine dried.